ShawnMcCool/vagrant-chef/README.md

 This should work on any Windows, OSX, or Linux box.

 ### Installation is two-part.
 First, install the applications.
+(DO NOT INSTALL FROM PACKAGE MANAGER)

 - [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads)